Our evidence-based analysis of Ashwagandha features unique references to scientific papers and anecdotal reports.

 Dosage recommendations for Ashwagandha extract, based on human studies, typically range from 300–500 mg, taken twice per day.

 Ashwagandha may increase the effects of tranquilizers, sedatives, or other anxiolytics, including alcohol and some nootropics.

 It may also potentiate drugs taken to reduce blood pressure or regulate blood sugar, so use with caution if you’re taking other medications.

-Have a look at our All-Natural Nootropic Stack for some inspiration of a stack that contains ashwagandha.
+Please have a look at our All-Natural Nootropic Stack for some inspiration for a stack that contains Ashwagandha.

 Ashwagandha could potentially interact with other supplements and medications.
-It may increase the effects of sedative drugs and other anxiolytics, and it could interfere with the action of immunosuppressive medications.
+It may increase the effects of sedative drugs and other anxiolytics.

 Where to Buy